keystonejs/keystone/docs/guides/intro-to-graphql.md

 Examples in this guide will refer to a `Users` list, however the queries, mutations and methods listed here would be the same for any Keystone list.

-For each List, Keystone generates four top level queries.
+For each list, Keystone generates four top level queries.
 Given the following example:

 ```javascript
 keystone.createList('User', {